andreafuturi/DenoVitePreact/README.md

 ### /client

-- **main.jsx**: Front-end entry point for client-side hydration and router initialization. (only if you use the MainJsx component)
+- **main.jsx**: Front-end entry point for client-side hydration and router initialization. (imported with MainJsx component)
 - **index.jsx**: Main HTML content; editable with Preact components to customize `<head>`, etc. Automatically used as wrapper for routes (must accept a children)
 - **index.css**: Global styles, automatically included in `index.jsx` (imported with IndexCss component).
 - **home/home.jsx**: Main route automatically served at `/` or `/home`.